Are you deficient in zinc?

 1 handful (30 grams) of Almonds, has approximately 1 milligrams of Zinc.

-9% of the daily RDI.
+9% of your daily goals.

 -